Judge: Calif. must move inmates because of fungus

 Prison officials are moving about 600 vulnerable inmates by August, but “are unwilling to exclude other inmates whom they know are at an increased risk of severe disease, which may lead to death,” the judge wrote.
 “Defendants have therefore clearly demonstrated their unwillingness to respond adequately to the health care needs of California’s inmate population.”

-Henderson gave the state seven days to begin moving the inmates from the two prisons located about 10 miles apart and 175 miles southeast of San Francisco.
+Henderson gave the state seven days to begin moving the inmates from the two prisons located about 10 miles (16 kilometers) apart and 175 miles (280 kilometers) southeast of San Francisco.

 Deborah Hoffman, a spokeswoman for the Department of Corrections and Rehabilitation, said the state is reviewing Henderson’s order.

 The ruling is the latest legal setback for the Democratic governor, who is trying to persuade federal judges that the state has improved prison medical and mental health care enough to meet constitutional standards.
 A three-judge panel that includes Henderson last week gave the state until year’s end to reduce the prison population by nearly 10,000 inmates as the best way to improve conditions.